Model Formulation

 The river network used by RFS is based on hydrography derived from TDX-Hydro digital elevation data.
 To prepare this for RFS, the stream network undergoes several modifications and post-processing steps, which are documented in the TDX-Hydro Post-Processing repository. -

-Retrospective Meteorological Forcing (ERA5)
+Retrospective Land-surface models (ERA5)

 Historical runoff data is provided by ERA5, a global reanalysis product from the European Centre for Medium-Range Weather Forecasts (ECMWF). -

-Forecast Meteorological Forcing (IFS)
+Forecast Land-surface models (IFS)

 The runoff data from both ERA5 and IFS is converted into streamflow volumes using tools from the basininflow repository.